yavuzerenozer/486-term-project/README.md

 ### `docker compose up`

 After setting up [mongodb](http://localhost:27017) and [mongo-express](http://localhost:8081) you can reach to them by browser using localhost and ports 27017, 8081 respectively.
-To manipulate you can only use mongo-express.
+To manipulate you can only use mongo-express or cli.
 Use mongo-express and create a DB called **earthquakes**

 ### `pip install bs4`